JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 # What is Kotlin/Native?

 Kotlin/Native is a technology for compiling Kotlin code to native binaries, which run without any virtual machine.
-It is an [LLVM](https://llvm.org/) based backend for the Kotlin compiler and a native implementation of the Kotlin standard library
+It is an [LLVM](https://llvm.org/) based backend for the Kotlin compiler and native implementation of the Kotlin standard library

 # Why Kotlin/Native?